Click here to see the Virtual Sundial or read on for more information.

 - The straight Hour lines on a sundial are projections of Great Circles which pass through the North Pole and South Pole points in the sky;

-- The straight Azimuth lines on a sundial are projections of Great Circles which pass through the Zenith and Nadir points;
+- The straight Azimuth lines on a sundial are projections of Great Circles which pass through the local Zenith and Nadir points;

 - The straight Equinox line on a sundial is a projection of the Great Circle of the Celestial Equator;

 - The straight Horizon line on a sundial is a projection of the Great Circle of the local Horizon;